Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-set.md

 ```

 ## Understanding all the sections:
-### The Armor Set Section
+### The Set Effects Section

-This is the config section that applies to all items in the set, such as set effects, advanced effects, sounds and lore.
+This is the config section for the set effects, which are the effects that apply when the full set is worn.

 ```yaml
 # The effects of the set (i.e. the functionality)